prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 1. Validator Client: unregister validator

-Update the following configurations and restart the validator client to stop periodic registration of the validator.
+Update the following configurations and restart the validator client to stop the periodic registration of the validator.
 - remove the `--enable-builder` flag.
 - remove all wanted references of the `builder` field from the associated file/json for the validators you no longer want to register with in the `--proposer-settings-file` and `--proposer-settings-url` flag.